elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Ignore `falco syscall event dropped` messages.
 These messages were spamming and thus being ignored anyway.
 (Should be enabled once falco reaches 1.0.0)
 - Upgraded falco helm chart to v1.1.6 (falco v0.22.1)
+- Falco now also runs on masters.
+- Falco now alerts on ssh to nodes.